-Managing the brands
+Managing the brands in a merger

 How to manage brand mergers successfully

 We can’t open the Wall Street Journal, Business Week, Economist or any other business publication without seeing a whole host of brand mergers.
 Companies merging, getting bought, or being taken over by another.
 There are many examples like Facebook buying WhatsApp.
 The Comcast brand merges with the Time Warner brand.
 The US Airways and American Airlines brands, etc.